sangeetaPalankar/File-Explorer/README.md

 # File-Explorer
-File Explorer app that anyone can use to explore the files in their system
+File Explorer app is used to explore files on the system.